adamvinueza/fsa/README.md

 Unfortunately, I didn't know about his version at the time, but already decided that I liked the idea of having strongly typed sets, and his version has empty interfaces as set elements.)

+### Possible extensions

+1. Provide a function that transforms an NFA into a DFA.
+2. Create functionality to implement the operations on FSAs under which they are
+   closed: union, concatenation, and Kleene star.